Live Conference & Online 8 & 9 September 2026

 The objective is to create an environment where operators, facilities teams, production leaders, infrastructure specialists, engineers, commercial decision-makers and solution providers can have meaningful discussions around one of the industry's most important and often underestimated challenges.

-Our approach may differ from many modern conference models, but this remains a traditional business conference in one important respect: everyone invests to attend.
+This remains a traditional business conference in one important respect: everyone invests to attend.

 In terms of attendees (as opposed to speakers), there are no free tiers for operators and no inflated rates for service providers.

 We believe the strongest discussions happen when people participate on equal terms.
+As opposed to overplaying the buyer-seller dynamic.

 Upstream operators, facility specialists, engineers, commercial leaders and solution providers all invest in the same experience because everyone has a role to play in the discussion.